 The University of Music of the Conservatorio della Svizzera italiana is a state-recognised university school and is affiliated to the University of Applied Sciences and Arts of Southern Switzerland (SUPSI).
 The titles that it awards are recognised by the Federal Government according to the law (LPSU, 30 september 2011).

 This title is not a professional qualification and does not qualify holders to teach in public schools in Switzerland.

-Participants must observe the Study Regulations of the University of Music.
-The University of Music reserves itself the right not to open the course in particular circumstances.
+The course is subject to the current Regulations of Studies of the University of Music.
+The University of Music reserves the right not to activate the course if the necessary conditions are not met.

 Extension of the duration of studies: if their main instrument teachers agree, students can submit to the Head of Continuing Education a request of extension of the duration of studies for a maximum of 2 semesters (no semester splits are allowed).
 If the request is accepted, the University of music will invoice students the respected administrative fees and semester fees.
 The final exam fee is in any case invoiced only once at the end of the second year.

 Repetition of the final exam: if students do not sit the final exam, or do not pass it successfully, they can ask to repeat it in a later session.
 Exam sessions are normally scheduled every six months.
 Students can request to postpone the final exam for one or a maximum of two consecutive semesters.
 For each postponed semester the University of Music will invoice students only the administrative fee.

 Suspension of studies: in exceptional cases, and with the authorization of the Head of Continuing Education, students may request to temporarily suspend their studies for one or a maximum of two consecutive semesters.
 For each semester of suspension, the University of Music will invoice students only the administrative fee.
 The suspension request must be sent (by certified mail) to the Segreteria didattica, according to the deadlines listed below.